Matt Painter: Personal life

 Painter has been married to his wife Sherry since October 2018.
-He has three children and two step children: Maggie, Brayden, Wyatt Painter, Connor Plevin and Abigail Plevin.
+He has three children and two stepchildren: Maggie, Brayden, Emma Painter, Connor Plevin and Abigail Plevin.
 Matt Painter is not related to former Purdue quarterback Curtis Painter.

 In 1994, Painter had a brief role in the Nick Nolte film Blue Chips, playing for the fictitious "Coast" squad.

 On May 7, 2009, he served as the honorary starter and waved the green flag for the starting round of qualifying at the Indianapolis 500 in Speedway, Indiana.